fusion-energy/neutronics-workshop/tasks/task_06_CSG_cell_tally_DPA/README.md

-## Task 6 - Finding Neutron damage using cell tallies and stochastic volume calculations
+## Task 6 - DPA

 Please allow X minutes for this task.

-Expected outputs from this task are also in the [presentation]().
+Expected outputs from this task are also in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop#/7).

-Short task description?

-Maybe put a small list of instructions to what notebooks to use?

-Maybe put learning outcomes here too??
+In this task you will use OpenMC to run simple neutronics simulations to tally DPA using a cell tally.

 **Learning Outcomes**

-- Finding damage energy deposited with the OpenMC MT 444 tally
+- Damage energy deposited can be found with the OpenMC MT 444 tally.
-- Find the volume of a cell using the stochastic volume method
+- Cell volumes can be found using the stochastic volume method.
-- Perform post tally calculations to convert the neutronics numbers into something more useful
+- Post tally calculations can be performed to convert neutronics numbers into something more useful.
-- Gain an appreciation of how neutronics results can influence the design (e.g. radius of reactor must be increased to prevent critical material damage)